 That said, some small businesses may benefit more from the profit-based value output since it’s likely to be a more accurate depiction of sales and operating expenses.
 Ultimately, this also means the profit potential of the small business may be lower compared with larger companies.

-A business valuation is essentially the total economic value your company has.
-This process involves analyzing various criteria within your business operations, including profitability, expenses, and growth trajectory.
+A business valuation represents the total economic value of your company.
+It examines profitability, expenses, and overall growth potential.

 There are numerous considerations taken into account when performing a business valuation.
 This can include factors such as: